-- Raw Matching Mode: This mode is applicable if you do not have Splunk Enterprise Security (ES) and do not map your traffic to Splunk's CIM.
+Raw Matching Mode Raw Matching Mode is applicable if you do not have Splunk Enterprise Security (ES) and do not map your traffic to Splunk's CIM.
 In this mode, the App treats all events as raw binary data and looks for evidence of sightings inside said data using optimized regexes.
+See the tables in the Performance section for the expected performance data.

-For the expected performance data, see the tables in Performance. - CIM Matching Mode (also sometimes referred to as Datamodel Match Mode): This mode should be used by users who do not wish to use Enterprise Security (ES), but do map their traffic using Splunk's CIM.
-In this mode, the app uses the mapping table described in CIM Support to find evidence of sightings and report matches back.
+CIM Matching Mode CIM Matching Mode, sometimes referred to as Datamodel Match Mode, should be used if you want to amp your traffic using Spunk's CIM but do not wish to use Enterprise Security (ES).
+In this mode, the app uses the mapping table described in CIM Support section to find evidence of sightings and report back matches.
 This form of matching is more optimized since the algorithm can now reference well known fields in standard data models instead of looking for matches in the whole binary data.